- Books, Literature, and Writing

 Review: David Foster Wallace - This Is Water

-An invitation to give a college commencement speech is thought of as an honor and an opportunity.
-An opportunity to somehow deliver to young people words that will not only stay with them for a lifetime but open their eyes to the "real world" and give an alternative to their current view of reality.
-I've read David Foster Wallace's 2005 commencement speech he gave at Kenyon College at least ten times and is one of the most influential things I've read.
+An invitation to give a college commencement speech is thought of as an honor and an opportunity; an opportunity to somehow deliver to young people words that will not only stay with them for a lifetime but open their eyes to the "real world" and give an alternative to their current view of reality.
+I've read David Foster Wallace's 2005 commencement speech he gave at Kenyon College at least ten times and is one of the most influential pieces I've read.
 It's a speech you pass on and continue to quote from for years.
 This Is Water: Some Thoughts, Delivered on a Significant Occasion, about Living a Compassionate Life was published posthumously in 2009.
 The styling and thoughts, while seemingly simple and obvious drive home the point that there are others to care about outside, "our own tiny skull-sized kingdoms."